Last Updated on April 19, 2022 by Real Men Sow

 When to Prune Gooseberry Bushes?

 Pruning Gooseberries and Currant bushes are done when they’re dormant, in the time between October and early March.
 Pruning the plants before coming out of dormancy allows them to heal quicker and encourages them to vigorously grow in Spring.

 Gooseberry Bushes, however, are best pruned until the buds are beginning to open.
 The advantage of an unpruned bush is its spines that deter bullfinches that like to eat the buds.

-Guide to Pruning Gooseberries the Right Way
+Pruning Gooseberry Bushes the Right Way

 STEP 1 – Choose the Right Gooseberry branches